-Often, forecast models are tested by evaluating them on a held out data set consisting of measurements from future time steps that the model has not seen.
-Unfortunately, for a localized ionospheric forecast, this tells us little about how the model will perform data measured at a new location.
-Instead, we elect to perform our testing on data from the same time periods as the training data, but from completely new geographic regions, i.e., we hold out entire stations' data for testing.
-Figure \ref{chp4:fig:giro_map} indicates which station locations were used for training and validation versus test evaluation in our experiments.
-Although most available sounding measurements are located in the Northern hemisphere, a few test stations are located near the equatorial region and the lower hemisphere; we reserve these held out stations entirely for testing, which allows us to demonstrate our model's ability to generalize to novel geographic locations, and new parts of the ionosphere, after training.
-This makes our LIFT model more useful in practice, since a user is not required to retrain or tune the model in order to forecast at a new station.
+Often, forecast models are tested by evaluating them on a held-out data set consisting of measurements from future time steps that the model has not seen.
+Unfortunately, for a localized ionospheric forecast, this tells us little about how the model will perform on data measured at a new location.
+Instead, we test on data from the same time periods as the training data but from completely new geographic regions; i.e., we hold out entire stations' data for testing.
+Figure \ref{fig:giro_map} indicates which station locations were used for training and validation versus test evaluation in our experiments.
+Although most available sounding measurements are located in the Northern Hemisphere, a few test stations are located near the equatorial region and the Southern Hemisphere; we reserve these held-out stations entirely for testing.
+This experimental design allows us to evaluate the model's ability to generalize to novel geographic locations after training.
+As quantified in Table \ref{tab:lowmidhigh-summary}, the LIFT model produces skillful forecasts across low, mid, and high geomagnetic latitude bands, though performance varies with ionospheric regime.
+This approach eliminates the need for retraining or tuning when forecasting at a new station, making the LIFT model practical for operational deployment at locations not represented in the training data.
 Because we are training a local forecaster, all locations are kept in geographic latitude and longitude, and no conversions to magnetic coordinates were needed.